 - Another SFA carry-over: in Episode 8 Keroro remembers the "poodlejumper" incident mentioned in SFA6.

 - Captain Obvious: "This is the fucking interlude.
 They're fucking."

-- Character Blog: Both the audio series and the Tumblr account itself; Giroro and Dororo occasionally rebloged and commented on Tumblr posts.
+- Character Blog: Both the audio series and the Tumblr account itself.
+Giroro and Dororo occasionally reblogged and commented on Tumblr posts.